AdrianaStoi/carefree-holidays/README.md

     <li>The steps to deploy site to GitHub are the following:</li>
            <ul><li>From the GitHub repository, navigate to the "Settings" tab </li>
     	    <li>Then click on “Pages” located in the left-hand side</li>
-	        <li>From the "Branch" section, click on “none” and select “main” and click on “Save”</li>
+	        <li>From the "Branch" section, click on “none”, select “main” and click on “Save”</li>
 	        <li>After choosing the "main" branch, after a few minutes the website is live and the link to access it is displayed at the top of the page.</li></ul>
     <li>You can find the active link here: https://adrianastoi.github.io/carefree-holidays/</li>
 </ul>